turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlebuilder_api.rst

 The ParticleBuildError Object
 =============================

-The ParticleBuildError object is used internally by the ParticleBuilder, and supplied to the parse functions for :ref:`ParticleEmitters <particleemitter>`, :ref:`ParticleSynchronizers <particlesynchronizer>`, :ref:`ParticleRenderers <particlerenderer>` and :ref:`ParticleUpdaters <particleupdater>` registerd in the high-level :ref:`ParticleManager <particlemanager>` object for purposes of reporting warnings and errors.
+The ParticleBuildError object is used internally by the ParticleBuilder, and supplied to the parse functions for :ref:`ParticleEmitters <particleemitter>`, :ref:`ParticleSynchronizers <particlesynchronizer>`, :ref:`ParticleRenderers <particlerenderer>` and :ref:`ParticleUpdaters <particleupdater>` registered in the high-level :ref:`ParticleManager <particlemanager>` object for purposes of reporting warnings and errors.

 Methods
 -------